|Library Account||Borrowing & Returning|

 You can place a hold through Novanet to request books from Mount Allison or any other Novanet library.
 For items not available through Novanet, you can place an interlibrary loan request.

 To place a hold / request a book, search for your book or other item using the Novanet search boxes.
 Click the hyperlinked title of the item you want.
 This will open a window with more details about the item.
-Scroll down to the "Get It -- Place a Hold" link.
+Scroll down to the "Resource Sharing" link.
 Staff will get your book and notify you when it is ready for pick-up.
-During COVID Red periods, we use a Books by Mail service.

 Can community members borrow books?